-Alison Somin joined Pacific Legal Foundation in May 2020 as a legal fellow in the Center for the Separation of Powers, and she is also part of the Equality Before the Law practice group.
+Alison Somin joined Pacific Legal Foundation in May 2020 as a legal fellow in the Center for the Separation of Powers and part of the equality before the law practice group.

 Before joining the Pacific Legal Foundation team, Alison was a special assistant and counsel for over a decade to Gail Heriot, a member of the bipartisan United States Commission on Civil Rights.
 She also has deep roots in the liberty movement.
 Alison was a Koch Associate at the National Federation for Independent Business Legal Foundation and, during law school, completed summer clerkships at the Institute for Justice and the Charles G. Koch Charitable Foundation.
 She holds a J.D. from Emory University School of Law and an A.B. in history from Dartmouth College.

 Her work has been published in the San Francisco Chronicle, the Daily Journal, Texas Journal of Law and Politics, and The Federalist Society’s Engage magazine and blog.

 She lives in northern Virginia with her husband Ilya; two children; and golden retriever Willow.
 In her spare time, she enjoys reading, baking and cooking, children’s art projects, and training and exercising Willow.